You know, I get all sorts of abuse from Rush fans.

 I know, we're in denial.

-It's fine, and people want to pretend that we can simply pay for Medicare forever and ever and ever, and that the numbers are balanced out, but they're not.
+I mean, they're just saying it's fine, and people want to pretend that we can simply pay for Medicare forever and ever and ever and that the numbers are balanced out, but they're not.

 It is designed to be a system to get us prosperity instead of austerity.

-So that won't change for you.
+You're already in or near retirement, so that won't change for you.

-You get A book with a bunch of private plans that are very comprehensive.
+You get a book with a bunch of private plans that are very comprehensive.

-You pick which one you want, you apply your payment to that.
+You apply your payment to that.

-If you don't like those choices and you want to go outside of the network, the Medicare uh certified network, say what you had at your job, you can continue that as well.
+If you don't like those choices and you want to go outside of the network, the Medicare certified network, say what you had at your job, you can continue that as well.

-Not now, but when they get to Medicare age, instead of being put on the current Medicare system, they'd be given a voucher.
+Your plan says that once these people under 55 get to Medicare age, not now, but when they get to Medicare age, instead of being put on the current Medicare system, they'd be given a voucher.

-More money, however, for low income people, so their out of pocket costs are totally covered.
+More money, however, for low-income people so their out-of-pocket costs are totally covered.

-More money for people as their illnesses increase to make sure their premiums are stabilized, and less money for wealthy people.
+More money for people as their illnesses increase to make sure their premiums are stabilized.

-They don't get as much of an increase as everybody else.
+It's means to say they don't get as much of an increase as everybody else.

 And so doing that, according to the Congressional Budget Office, according to the actuaries at Medicare, makes Medicare permanently solvent and pays off its unfunded liability.